Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_web_map/docs_user_web_map_tutorial_sources.rst

     :width: 90%

 The data source short names in this table can be cross-referenced with the values provided in the ‘datasource_name’ columns in the ‘Feature Data Source Download’ CSV. `Click here for more details. <https://cabd-docs-fr.netlify.app/docs_user/docs_user_data_sources/docs_user_data_sources_csv_download.html#csv-contents>`_

+Please watch the video below for a demonstration on how to access the Data Sources page and search table on the CABD Documentation Site.

+.. video:: vid/Data_sources.mp4
+    :width: 600